pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

 GLT's distributed training has two basic roles: sampler and trainer:

 - **Sampler Process** creates the distributed sampler for distributed neighbor sampling and feature collection.
   The sampled results will be sent to the sampling message channel to be consumed by trainers.

-- **Trainer Process** corresponds to a participant of PyTorch's DDP training, loads sampled results from the sampling message channel and conducts model training.
+- **Trainer Process** corresponds to a participant of PyTorch's DDP training, loads sampled results from the sampling message channel, and conducts model training.

 Sampler and trainer processes can be flexibly distributed across different machines.
 When sampler and trainer processes are collocated in the same machine, physically isolating the computing resources of sampling and training, e.g., in different GPUs, usually results in better performance.

 The `worker mode` is the basic deployment mode of GLT's distributed training.
 In this mode, each physical node corresponds to a specific worker node, and trainer processes are distributed among worker nodes.
 Each trainer process can spawn multiple sampler processes on the same worker node.
 A shared-memory message channel will be created for transmitting sampled results from spawned sampler processes to the corresponding trainer process.
 Each worker node will exclusively manage a dataset partition, which is shared by all the trainer processes and sampler processes in this node.

 The figure below shows the architecture of the deployment mode: